FOTEINISKARA/Tension-of-the-EG-statistic-and-RSD-data-with-the-LambdaCDM/README.md

 If you use any of the above codes or the figures in a published work please cite the following paper:

-Hubble tension or a transition of the Cepheid SnIa calibrator parameters?
+Tension of the $E_G$ statistic and RSD data with Planck/$\Lambda$CDM  and implications for weakening gravity.

 Leandros Perivolaropoulos and Foteini Skara  arXiv:1911.10609